crystal-ball/eslint-config-eloquence/README.md

 providing only valuable linting messaging during non-test workflows.
 A comprehensive ruleset helps people contribute to projects by programatically answering questions about the code conventions expected by a project.
-However a comprehensive ruleset can also inhibit creative problem solving by distracting developers with non-critical messaging.
+However a comprehensive ruleset can also be really noisy and problematically irritating.
 To solve this issue Eloquence intelligently adjusts the linter error level for rule types by environment:

 #### Error levels